ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/432416 Vertical Turbine Open Lineshaft.md

 ## Execution

-1. 3.01** SHIPPING
+1. SHIPPING
     1. Pumps that are less than 30 feet in length shall be shipped fully assembled with the driver, suction can, and shaft seal unmounted.
 The discharge flange shall be protected with a wooden flange cover.
-1. 3.02** STORAGE, HANDLING, AND INSTALLATION
+2. STORAGE, HANDLING, AND INSTALLATION
    1. The skidded pump and related equipment shall be unloaded, stored, and installed in agreement with the Manufacturer’s operation and installation manuals.
 If storage is planned to be longer than six months or in harsh environment, long term storage practices should be followed per the Manufacturer’s operation and installation manuals.
-1. 3.03** START-UP FIELD SERVICES
+3. START-UP FIELD SERVICES
     1. The pump manufacturer shall include two days of start-up field services with the proposal for the purpose of supervising the start-up and instructions of proper maintenance and operations.
-    1. Service Provided By Factory Representative Time on Site
+    2. Service Provided By Factory Representative Time on Site
-    1. Inspect and Approve Installation ½ Day
+    3. Inspect and Approve Installation ½ Day
-    1. Supervise Initial Adjustment ½ Day
+    4. Supervise Initial Adjustment ½ Day
-    1. Supervise Field Run Test ½ Day
+    5. Supervise Field Run Test ½ Day
-    1. Instruct Owner in Proper Start-Up and O&M ½ Day
+    6. Instruct Owner in Proper Start-Up and O&M ½ Day
-    1. Additional time on site shall be billed at the rate deemed by the manufacturer.
+    7. Additional time on site shall be billed at the rate deemed by the manufacturer.
-1. END SECTION